jey-gh/Learning-Programming/README.md

 # Learnings
-Collection of things I did to learn programming.
+Collection of exercises and projects from my programming studies.